 Up Front: This is the Coles Notes version, a semi complete history of aromatherapy, since a full essential oil aromatherapy history would fill books...

 The history of aromatherapy is a long one.

+Humans had aromatherapy before we had the written word.
 Since ancient times, people have used aromatherapy and oils for everything from religion to laundry soap.
 So where did aromatherapy originate?